 New Orleans Car Insurance by Gender and Marital Status

-There are quite a few factors, including gender and marital status, that can have an effect on car insurance premiums in New Orleans.
+Many driver characteristics, including marital status and gender, can have an effect on auto insurance premiums in New Orleans.
 Rates for those who are widowed are slightly cheaper than rates for those who are single.
 Being married can save you close to $150 per year compared to being single.
 Premiums are more expensive for women.
 Women usually pay $72 more than men every year for insurance.

 What drives up car insurance rates in New Orleans?